-A: The State Board has asked that the counties submit their reimbursement requests for state-supported political party primary elections, nonpartisan judicial general elections, special primary elections, and statewide special elections as soon as practicable to ensure timely reimbursement of funds.
+A: The State Board has asked that the counties submit their reimbursement requests for state-supported political party primary elections, nonpartisan judicial general elections, special primary elections, and statewide special elections within six months of the date of the election to ensure timely reimbursement of funds.

 Q: When can commissioners and poll workers receive payment for their services?